-An appeal is always heard by the Chairperson, or a Vice-Chairperson who acts as Chairperson, and two board members.
+An appeal is always heard by the Chairperson, or a Vice-Chairperson who acts as Chairperson, and two Board members.
 The decision of the Appeal Board is final and conclusive as per Section 29(1) of Regulation 95-61, Family Income Security Act.

 The Board hearing the case reviews the evidence and makes its decision immediately following the hearing.
-The hearing documents are then written by the Chairperson or a Vice-Chairperson and signed by all three members before the next scheduled case is heard.
-The formal decision was written and forwarded to the Appeal Board office.
+The hearing documents are then written by the Chairperson or a Vice-Chairperson and signed by all three members.
+The formal decision is written and forwarded to the Appeal Board office.
 All decisions are processed and reviewed prior to signature by the Chairperson or a Vice-Chairperson.
 Each decision must be rendered within 15 days of the scheduled hearing.